My Pet Humans

 “What are we ever going to do with these twins?”
 Mom asks Dad.

 The talk changes to something else, and I decide I’ll save the rest of my dinner for later.
 I stroll over to lie down next to Megan’s feet and enjoy listening to them talk and joke with each other.
-The TV box is going on in the background, but the humans are barely acknowledging it.
+The TV box is going on in the background, but the humans barely acknowledge it.
 There is a story on the box about some humans who can’t seem to get their business working, but the male and female are falling in love.
 I have no idea why they even turned it on.

-I yawn and stretch, but a tiny little sound that makes my ears turn.
+I yawn and stretch, but a tiny little sound makes my ears turn.
 It’s coming from the living room.
 I trot in and see nothing amiss, then go to the window to look outside.
 It’s a human couple walking their dogs.
 They’re on leashes, but I watch as the two dogs jump and nip at each other, playing games and talking.
 They laugh and tease each other, and then the humans start laughing, too.

 For a few moments, and only a few moments, I wonder if Megan is right.
 What if we did get another cat?